ipugh-xm/xm-labs-steps-business-time/README.md

 # Business Hours Steps

-This step allows you to get the commit details from a given repo and user.
-Great for enriching notifications with relevant code commit information.
+This step allows you to find if it is currently business hours or not.
+With a switch you can do different things based on if the time currently fits your time constraint.

 ---------